Tmoe-6I7/Trimonu-Addons/readme.md

+# ⚠️ Notice

+Please be careful on GitHub.
+Since my **previous GitHub account was deleted** due to a loss of email access, **many impersonators** have been trying to LARP as me and spread **fake/ratted** repositories.

+I've created this **new GitHub** to ensure your safety.
+If you find a **fake user or repository**, report it to me via **Discord**.
+I will take immediate steps to **report and investigate**, and work toward getting it removed from Discord to help keep our community protected.

+Stay safe, and thank you for your continued support! 💙

 # 🤖 Trimonu Addons

-**Notice: Please be careful on GitHub, many people since my last GitHub account was deleted due to a loss of email access have been attempting to larp as me, I've made this new GitHub to ensure you guys don't get ratted, if you do find a fake user and or repository please report it to my discord and I will report and further investigate into getting it removed off of discord to keep our community safe.**

 **Trimonu Addons** is a Hypixel Skyblock mod designed to enhance your Dungeons experience.
 It is used by virtually all high level dungeon players, notably Hayacyaa, Tmoe, yarns, etc